ngokoana/ngokoana/README.md

 - 👋 Hi, I’m @ngokoana
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning c
+- 🌱 I’m currently an MSc.
+Eng Candidate in Bioprocess engineering
-- 💞️ I’m looking to collaborate on different activies that can help improve my coding skills
+- 💞️ I’m looking to collaborate on different activities that can help improve my coding skills
 - 📫 How to reach me moks.creatives@gmail.com

 <!---